kubevirt/community/design-proposals/initial-networking.md

 ```

 The `dev` value above is refering to the `dev` name _inside_ the pod.
-Thus the `virt-controller` needs to translate this pod specific name into the host sided endpoint.
+Thus the `virt-handler` needs to translate this pod specific name into the host sided endpoint.

 The `virt-controller` would transfer this into: